How to Manage Changing Holiday Demand for Distributors

 Holidays that affect customer demand

 With the vast amount of gift-giving associated with this holiday, it’s no wonder that demand soars for wholesale distributors – especially for those who distribute typical gift items to retailers.
-For end customers, planning begins as early as October with 25% of consumers researching gift ideas for the holidays.
+For consumers, planning begins as early as October with 40% of consumers beginning holiday shopping before Halloween.

 This means that retailers will be keeping an eye on what customers are viewing and will begin planning their own procurement to fulfill holiday demand.
 Wholesalers likewise need to be aware of what retailers will be needing to fulfill orders earlier in the year as retailers begin procurement for the holiday season months in advance.